 Haygarth respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you contact us by email, phone or post, and tell you about your privacy rights and how the law protects you.
-This website is operated by Haygarth Group Limited (“Haygarth”, “we”, “us” or “our”).
+This website is operated by Haygarth Communications Limited (“Haygarth”, “we”, “us” or “our”).

 This version was last updated on 24th May 2018.

 WHAT IS THE PURPOSE OF THIS PRIVACY NOTICE?